Employee Engagement Survey in Cyprus

 6. Segmentation Data

-Segmentation data allows organizations to analyze employee engagement survey results by different demographics, departments, teams, or other relevant factors, providing a more nuanced understanding of engagement levels within various employee groups.
+The sixth step in Cyprus’s employee engagement survey process is analysing segmentation data, which breaks down survey results by demographic groups, departments, teams, or other relevant categories.
 This breakdown helps identify potential engagement level disparities and tailor interventions to address specific needs.

 SegmentEngagement ScoreKey Findings